naveenk918/Traffic-Light-Controller-Using-Verilog-HDL/README.md

-# Traffic-Light-Controller-Using-Verilog-HDL
+## Traffic Light Controller using Verilog HDL and Testbench Verification
-Aim
+# Aim
 To design and simulate a traffic light controller using Verilog HDL, and verify its functionality through a testbench in the Vivado 2023.1 simulation environment.
 The objective is to control the traffic lights for a junction with a specific time-based sequence for Red, Yellow, and Green lights.

-Apparatus Required
+# Apparatus Required
 Vivado 2023.1 or equivalent Verilog simulation tool.
 Computer system with a suitable operating system.
 FPGA board (optional for hardware verification).
-Procedure
+# Procedure
 Launch Vivado 2023.1:

 Open Vivado and create a new project.